Cannabis industry overview: all you need to know

 - Go long or short on cannabis shares, ETFs or our cannabis index

-- Access leverage of 10:1 on our cannabis index and from 4:1 on cannabis stocks
+- Get 10:1 leverage on our cannabis index, and from 4:1 on cannabis stocks

 Live prices on most popular markets

 Find out what charges your trades could incur with our transparent fee structure.